DaedalicEntertainment/lua-coding-conventions/README.md

 4.4. _Functions for accessing fields of a class have their name begin with Get or Set._

-4.5. _Verify all function parameters using `assert` guards:_
+4.5. _Verify all mandatry function parameters using `assert` guards:_

       assert(type(eventId) == "string", "Invalid parameter #2: expected string, got ".. type(eventId))

+4.6. _Put all optional function parameters last and provide reasonable default values:_

+      function CoroutineScheduler:Wait(delay, ...)
+        delay = delay or self.MIN_WAIT_TIME

-4.6. _Define abstract methods by providing a default implementation that raises an error._
+4.7. _Define abstract methods by providing a default implementation that raises an error._

 ## 5. Variables